Double-Twelve/pricespeoplepay-search-backend/README.md

 Add a file named .env at the root directory.
 You can refer to the .env.sample file in the directory

+4. Run the provided data.sql script to create the database tables and insert data.

-4. Install dependencies
+5. Install dependencies

 ```bash
 npm install
 ```

-5. Run the project
+6. Run the project

 ```bash
 npm run start